-ARTICLE XXVI.
+ARTICLE 26.
 FELONY DISCLOSURE

-- E. The provisions of the University's Standard Practice Guideline (SPG) 601.38, "Required Disclosure of Felony Charges and/or Felony Convictions," as may be amended from time to time, shall apply to all UPAMM bargaining unit members.
-SPG 601.38 may be referenced online at the following link: https://spg.umich.edu/policy/601.38. - F. The provisions of SPG 601.38 apply independently, and in addition to, any reporting obligations related to criminal matters that are imposed on Employees as licensed medical professionals, pursuant to the Medical Staff Bylaws, related UMHS credentialing policies, and/or state regulatory bodies.
+- A. The provisions of the University's Standard Practice Guideline (SPG) 601.38, "Required Disclosure of Felony Charges and/or Felony Convictions," as may be amended from time to time, shall apply to all UPAMM bargaining unit members.
+SPG 601.38 may be referenced online at the following link: https://spg.umich.edu/policy/601.38. - B. The provisions of SPG 601.38 apply independently, and in addition to, any reporting obligations related to criminal matters that are imposed on Employees as licensed medical professionals, pursuant to the Medical Staff Bylaws, related UMHS credentialing policies, and/or state regulatory bodies.

-ARTICLE XXVII.
+ARTICLE 27.
 HOLIDAYS

-- A. Employees will be granted time off work without loss of regular compensation, subject to the provisions set forth in the remainder of this Article, on the following seven (7) University-designated Holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day following Thanksgiving, and Christmas Day. - B. Saturday-Sunday Holidays.
+A. Employees will be granted time off work without loss of regular compensation, subject to the provisions set forth in the remainder of this Article, on the following seven (7) University-designated Holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day following Thanksgiving, and Christmas Day.
+Should the University approve additional holidays in addition to the seven (7) agreed to in this contract, those holidays will be offered to bargaining unit members.

+- B. Saturday-Sunday Holidays.
 University-designated Holidays will be observed on the calendar day on which each falls, except that a Holiday falling on Sunday will be observed the following Monday and a Holiday falling on Saturday will be observed the preceding Friday.
-Departments or units that have six (6) or seven (7) day a week operations will observe Saturday and Sunday Holidays on the weekend workday on which they fall rather than the preceding Friday or following Monday.

-C. Substitutions.
-Because other days may be of more significance than a Universitydesignated Holiday, an Employee may substitute up to three days of his/her own choice for any three of the University designated Holidays within the fiscal year in which the University designated Holidays fall.
+Departments or units that have six (6) or seven (7) day a week operations will observe Saturday and Sunday Holidays on the weekend workday on which they fall rather than the preceding Friday or following Monday. - C. Substitutions.
+Because other days may be of more significance than a University-designated Holiday, an Employee may substitute up to three days of his/her own choice for any three of the University designated Holidays within the fiscal year in which the University designated Holidays fall.
 Written notification of substitution(s) must be given by the Employee to his/her immediate supervisor on or before July 1st of each fiscal year.